bauerjakob/innai-predict/website/src/pages/privacy-policy.md

 ## Contact Information

-For any questions about this privacy policy or our treatment of your data, please contact us at mail@bauer-jakob.de.
+For any questions about this privacy policy or our treatment of your data, please contact us at <strong>mail@bauer-jakob.de</strong>.